SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Italy
  - Leader BoPs should now correctly activate only when the Mediterranean BoP is not active

+#### Brazil
+ - Ported vanilla change to Potenji Conference to ensure Brazil joins the existing war rather than declaring

 ### 3.12.8 "Missing Bracket"

 #### General